What Is A Supercharger? Its Types And How It Works

 The supercharger then compresses the air, increasing its pressure and density.
 In this manner, the engine gets more air through the same intake, increasing its ability to burn fuel and improving performance.

 Nevertheless, the added benefit is not without a price.
 The most notable being a 20% reduction in horsepower.
-Conversely, the belt drive extracts significantly fewer horsepower from the engine than a supercharger, resulting in a net increase in horsepower of approximately 30% to 50%.
+Conversely, the belt drive extracts significantly less horsepower from the engine than a supercharger, resulting in a net increase in horsepower of approximately 30% to 50%.

 Superchargers Vs. Turbochargers